parth404/parth404/README.md

 ## 📧 Let's Connect

 Excited to collaborate on projects, share insights, or just have a chat?
-Feel free to reach out to me via [email](mailto:parthget@outlook.com) or connect with me on [LinkedIn]([Your LinkedIn Profile URL](https://www.linkedin.com/in/parthbcharya)).
+Feel free to reach out to me via [email](mailto:parthget@outlook.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/parthbcharya).
 Let's embark on a journey of innovation and growth together!

 ## 🌟 Thanks for Visiting!